storj/docs/app/dcs/third-party-tools/restic/page.md

 ## Before you begin

-If you haven't yet, [create a Storj DCS account](https://storj.io/signup?partner=restic) before following the rest of the tutorial.
+If you haven't yet, [create a Storj account](https://storj.io/signup?partner=restic) before following the rest of the tutorial.

 You will need the following: